jshacks/challenge-ai-budgets/fe_citizen_budget_sim/README.md

 1. User accesses citizen_budget_sim.domain
 * eye candy page is displayed with 2 controls: 'choose county':<select> and 'go to next step':<button>
-2. On 'go to next step' button click:
+2. On 'go to next step' button click
+Steps:
 * verify county to be selected, display alert if not
 * request budget data from BE using the selected county
 * redirect to page2:Budget Simulator